zeek/zeek/doc/script-reference/attributes.rst

     is, the element expires after the given amount of time since it has been inserted into the container, regardless of any reads or writes.

-.. bro:attr:: &persistent

-    Makes a variable persistent, i.e., its value is written to disk (per default at shutdown time).

 .. bro:attr:: &synchronized

     Synchronizes variable accesses across nodes.
 The value of a ``&synchronized`` variable is automatically propagated to all peers when it changes.

+.. bro:attr:: &persistent

+    Makes a variable persistent, i.e., its value is written to disk (per default at shutdown time).

+.. bro:attr:: &rotate_interval

+    Rotates a file after a specified interval.

+.. bro:attr:: &rotate_size

+    Rotates a file after it has reached a given size in bytes.

 .. bro:attr:: &encrypt

     Encrypts files right before writing them to disk.

-..
-TODO: needs to be documented in more detail.

 .. bro:attr:: &raw_output